 When selecting a type of habitat product for your lake and comparing costs and options, compare both the cost of the model/unit you like but also the cost per square foot of surface area.
-Square inches or cubic feet are not the same as square feet, measuring inside pipes or tubes is deceiving as these areas don't get any sunight or any observed use by fish.
+Square inches or cubic feet are not the same as square feet, measuring inside pipes or tubes is deceiving, as these areas don't get any sun light or any observed use by fish.

 Diatom based periphyton needs sunlight to grow, so only the surface pointing upwards getting light, grows fuzz.
-Round surfaces lack this topside facing surface area to accurately compare algae growth, nor do they cast shade like flat surfaces.
+Round tubes and pipes have surfaces that lack this topside facing surface area to accurately compare algae growth, nor do they cast shade like wide, flat surfaces.
 Space inside tubes or pipes receive no sunlight and can be to small for fish to utilize, thus not adding any benefit to the fish or the added surface area.

 When selecting artificial habitat for your project, take into consideration the installation time involved, start to finish and picking up additional supplies if needed.
 Preparing and sinking habitat can be as simple as opening a box and dropping it off the pier.
 In contrast, trips to the store, borrowing a larger boat, getting help, tools, cinder blocks, plastic bases, covers, shims, hammers, drills, mixing concrete?.
 Putting in a few of anything isn't bad, but consider what it will take to install 50 or more and what your time is worth.
 We took a long time to degrade the habitat in our waters, expect to spend some time giving back.

-Completed retail artificial habitat prices including shipping range from under $.70 cents psf, to well over $2.00 per square foot from leading companies.
-If the surface area of any given artificial fish habitat model isn't noted, then you should ask.
+Currently, completed retail artificial habitat prices including shipping range from under $.70 cents per square foot, to well over $4.00 per square foot.
+If the surface area of any given artificial fish habitat model isn't noted, then you should ask and compare.

-Fishiding.com produces models from $20 up with surface areas ranging from less than 5 sq. ft. to over 200 sq. ft. per unit.
-(720 sq."/28,800 sq." respectively) Fishiding Habitat products average 1/2 the cost per square foot of others.
+Fishiding.com currently produces habitat models from $20 up with surface areas ranging from less than 5 sq. ft. to over 200 sq. ft. per unit.

 14.Location of installation:

-Installing habitat in deeper water simply attracts passing gamefish, but not the warm water that forage and young of year seek out.
+Installing habitat in only in deeper water will often simply attract passing game fish, but not the warmer water that forage and young of year seek out.
 These deep habitat spots hold fish late summer through winter as weeds die off, but water that's to deep can at times, be oxygen deprived and unable to support fish in some waters.
 Turnover and thermocline are keys to depths fish will spend time, but not all waters experience this annual change.
 Put the cover where the fish want and need to be, not where you think they should hang out.

 North ends of lakes generally warm first in the spring and tend to be a preferred area to spawn.
 These types of areas need dense cover nearby for newly hatched fry to take refuge within, before someone eats them.
 Best to create lines of habitat from shallow groupings into mid depth areas filled with cover.
 Protection while traveling out is imperative to increasing young fish survival.
 Just a few short months more of growing time, will make a meal for another fish instead of a snack.
 A bass does need to eat 10 pounds of forage fish to gain one pound in body weight.
 Grow more food in the shallow areas and predators will have plenty to eat to get real big.